Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints: Introduction

-A feasible solution is to design a USV-UAV cooperative system to tackle the above problems, where the unmanned aerial vehicle (UAV) play the role as a flying sensor.
-As shown in Fig.~\ref{fig:cooperative_system}, the UAV flies over the USV, providing more stable and broader map information.
-What's more, semantic segmentation~\cite{long2015fully, chen2017deeplab} and 3D projection are used in this paper to transfer the obstacle information in the field of vision of UAV to the coordinate system of USV.
+A feasible solution is to design a USV-UAV cooperative system to tackle the above problems, where the unmanned aerial vehicle (UAV) plays the role as a flying sensor.
+As shown in Fig.~\ref{fig:cooperative_system}, the USV has long cruise capability, but its perception is disturbed and limited by the circumstance, hence the UAV flies over the USV, providing more stable and comprehensive information.
+Semantic segmentation~\cite{chen2017deeplab,yao2021shorelinenet} and 3D projection are used in this paper to transfer obstacle information in the field of vision of UAV to the coordinate system of USV.
 Semantic segmentation extracts pixel information of environmental obstacles, and camera projection model helps to transfer pixel information to 3D information.
-By doing this, global map information around the USV can be obtained efficiently and in real time.
+By doing this, global map information around the USV can be obtained efficiently and in real time, implying the USV-UAV cooperative systems can improve the perception ability of USV effectively, allowing USV to perform tasks in more complex water circumstance.

-An initial obstacle avoidance trajectory is firstly generated by a graph-based search method.
-However, such a method was originally designed for autonomous systems with fully-actuated dynamic characteristics like UAV and UV.
-USV is famous for its under-actuated motion characteristics, which makes it hard to be controlled well even an optimal trajectory is planned.
+An initial obstacle avoidance trajectory is firstly generated by a graph-based search method~\cite{niu2019voronoi}.
+However, such a method was originally designed for path searching on vast geographical scenarios, which does't consider USV's dynamic characteristics obviously.
+On the other hand, USV is famous for its under-actuated motion characteristics~\cite{fossen2021handbook}, which makes it hard to be controlled well even an optimal trajectory is planned.
 In this paper, we design a numerical optimization method to optimize the trajectory.
 Specifically, we take the hull dynamic constraints into account when modelling the optimization problem.
 As a result, the generated trajectory not only allows the obstacle avoidance rule, but also fits the motion characteristics of USV.
 This makes the generated trajectory easier to be tracked under the same control conditions.

 Finally, a control method with the lowest energy consumption for execution task is designed under a new numerical optimization problem.
 It ensures that the power consumption is the optimal when the USV is actuated to track the given optimal trajectory, which is a very useful technique in real-world applications.
 The performance of trajectory generation and tracking is comprehensively compared and analysed in the simulation environments, and it verifies the effectiveness of proposed novel framework.